mgamzec/SQL_Data_Analytics_Project/README.md

 > ```
 3. Install the `jupysql` and `psycopg2` packages:
 > ```
-> conda install -c conda-forge jupysql
+> conda install -c conda-forge jupysql psycopg2
-> conda install -c anaconda psycopg2
 > ```
 4. If necessary, downgrade `prettytable` to 3.11.0 due to [this issue](https://github.com/ploomber/jupysql/issues/1038):
 > ```